revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/MongoDB_Interview_Ques.md

 ---

-61. Give the query that will find the count of number of resturants that are present in texas, florida and alaska state.
+61. Give the query that will find the count of number of restaurants that are present in Texas, Florida and Alaska state.

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)